wp-plugins/socials-ignited/readme.txt

 *   Flickr
 *   And much, much more... (any of the [439 Font Awesome icons](http://fortawesome.github.io/Font-Awesome/icons/) actually)

-Of course, there are more features to come.
-Check the *To Do* section for what is coming.

 == Installation ==

 1. Upload the folder `socials-ignited/` into the `/wp-content/plugins/` directory